fhildeb/lukso-node-guide/6-blockchain-clients/04-client-setups.md

 #### Geth

-Geth is the most popular and widely used Ethereum client.
+Geth is the most popular and widely used Ethereum execution client.
 It's written in the Go programming language.
 Geth can be used for various tasks, including creating smart contracts, transferring tokens, mining ether, and exploring block history.
 It's developed and maintained by the Ethereum Foundation.

 #### Erigon

-Erigon is an Ethereum client that aims to offer a more efficient and faster alternative to Geth.
+Erigon is an Ethereum execution client that aims to offer a more efficient and faster alternative to Geth.
 It's written in Go and includes several optimizations to reduce the amount of data stored and improve processing speed.
 However, these optimizations can make Erigon more complex to maintain and update.

 #### Prysm

-Prysm is written in Go and developed by Prysmatic Labs.
+Prysm is an Ethereum consensus client written in Go and developed by Prysmatic Labs.
 Validators widely use it.
 Performance-wise, Prysm leverages optimized processes and data structures, offering a smooth experience for validators.
 The client had rigorous testing and auditing processes to ensure the client was secure against potential threats.
 It also comes with an excellent user-friendly terminal interface.

 #### Lighthouse

-Lighthouse is written in Rust and developed by Sigma Prime.
+Lighthouse is an Ethereum consensus client written in Rust and developed by Sigma Prime.
 From a security perspective, Lighthouse leverages Rust's safety features and undergoes regular security audits to protect against potential vulnerabilities.
 Regarding efficiency, Lighthouse is designed to perform well even on low-spec hardware, making it accessible to a wide range of users with different skill levels.

 > Both consensus clients, Prysm and Lighthouse, are known to be highly secure and reliable.